The Lifelock Review: Is Lifelock Worth It?

 Lifelock’s stolen funds replacement isn’t a big hook for me.
 It sounds and looks great when you’re signing up, but it’s just not a game changer.

-3 Steps to “lock your life” without Lifelock
+3 Steps to “lock your life” without a Lifelock plan

 When you break it down to the basics, Lifelock identity theft protection services do just as they say – help protect you from identity theft!
 I have no qualms with their claims, and I believe they deliver on their promises as much as any reasonable person would expect.